PauseAI/pauseai-website/src/posts/xrisk.md

 ## Why can't we just turn it off if it's dangerous?

 The core problem is that _it will be much smarter than us_.
-A superintelligence will be able to predict how humans respond, especially ones that are trained on all written human knowledge.
+A superintelligence will understand the world around it and will be able to predict how humans respond, especially the ones that are trained on all written human knowledge.
 If the AI knows you can turn it off, it might behave nicely until it is certain that it can get rid of you.
 We already have [real examples](https://www.pcmag.com/news/gpt-4-was-able-to-hire-and-deceive-a-human-worker-into-completing-a-task) of AI systems deceiving humans to achieve their goals.
 A superintelligent AI would be a master of deception.